SEC301: Intro to Information Security

 To determine if the SANS SEC301 course is right for you, ask yourself five simple questions:

-- Are you new to information security and in need of an introduction to the fundamentals?
+- Do you have basic computer knowledge, but are new to information security and in need of an introduction to the fundamentals?

 - Are you bombarded with complex technical security terms that you don't understand?

-- Are you a non-IT security manager who lays awake at night worrying that your company will be the next mega-breach headline story on the 6 o'clock news?
+- Are you a non-IT security manager (with some technical knowledge) who lays awake at night worrying that your company will be the next mega-breach headline story on the 6 o'clock news?

 - Do you need to be conversant in basic security concepts, principles, and terms, even if you don't need "deep in the weeds" detail?